mszyncowicz/DualSenseY-v2-battery-led-fix/README.md

 ## IF YOU FIND THIS VERSION UNSTABLE OR NOT WORKING CORRECTLY YOU CAN GO BACK TO [OLD ONE](https://github.com/WujekFoliarz/DualSenseY/releases/tag/6.2)

 ## - List of known bugs:
-- Crash when auto-loading config with controller emulation
 - Wrong battery level after disconnecting the controller on bluetooth

 ### Download → https://github.com/WujekFoliarz/DualSenseY-v2/releases